Proposals to connect into Scotland's largest offshore wind farm

 In August 2021, planning permission in principle (PPP) for the Seagreen 1A substation and onshore cable infrastructure at Cockenzie was unanimously approved by East Lothian Council.
+In August 2023, East Lothian Council approved the design and layout of the Seagreen 1a substation and temporary construction compound.

 In December 2021, Scottish Government Ministers consented the Marine Licence application.
 The Marine Licence covers the offshore elements of the project, including an export cable approximately 110km in length, to connect the project to the grid at Cockenzie.